bbauska/JS-Programs/README.md

 echo json.encode($results); // Return results as JSON ?&gt;
 </pre>
 <p>This example demonstrates an autocomplete search feature using AJAX.
-As the user types in the search input field,
+As the user types
-an AJAX request is made to a server - side PHP script ( search. php ) that processes the search query and returns matching results in JSON format, which are then displayed as autocomplete suggestions.</p>
+in the search input field, an AJAX request is made to a server-side PHP script (search.php) that processes the search query and returns matching results in JSON format, which are then displayed as autocomplete suggestions.</p>
-<p>These additional examples showcase different functionalities of AJAX, such as creating an image gallery dynamically
+<p>These additional examples showcase different functionalities of AJAX, such as creating
-and implementing an autocomplete search feature, using asynchronous data fetching and manipulation on a webpage.</p>
+an image gallery dynamically and implementing an autocomplete search feature, using asynchronous data fetching and manipulation on a webpage.</p>
 <h4>AJAX Example 8: Live Data Update</h4>
 <h5>HTML:</h5>
 <h5>html code</h5>